grezniczek/redcap-qrcode/README.md

 Version | Description
 ------- | ------------------
+v1.2.1  | Prevent some PHP8 warnings.
-v1.2.0  | Add QR code description to Action Tags popup v1.1.0  | Updated version requirements due to method signature change (13.1.0). v1.0.3  | Set max REDCap version limit to 13.0.99 because of a changed method signature in REDCap 13.1.0<br>Minor security fix (filter text that is output to the client).<br>Added example to README. v1.0.2  | Remove a REDCap v12 dependency.
+v1.2.0  | Add QR code description to Action Tags popup. v1.1.0  | Updated version requirements due to method signature change (13.1.0). v1.0.3  | Set max REDCap version limit to 13.0.99 because of a changed method signature in REDCap 13.1.0<br>Minor security fix (filter text that is output to the client).<br>Added example to README. v1.0.2  | Remove a REDCap v12 dependency.